 DHA reacts with the outermost layer of the skin and produces a tan.

 This active ingredient reacts with the skin on your body, and of course, will also react with the skin on your face.

-So you can definitely get a tan if you cover your face with a self-tanner.
+You can definitely get a tan if you cover your face with a self-tanner.
+It will work.

 However, if you’d really like to tan your face, it is best to use a self-tanner specifically formulated for the face.
-That’s because the skin on the face can be much sensitive than the skin on your body.
+That’s because the skin on the face can be much more sensitive than the skin on your body.

 No one is stopping you from using that self-tanner you just used for your body because there are some that can be used for both the face and body.